Written by Lucas Braga, DevOps Engineer

 When running applications on Amazon Web Services (AWS), monitoring the performance of CPU and GPU resources helps ensure optimal performance, cost-efficiency, and scalability.
 AWS provides various tools that enable users to monitor the utilization and health of compute resources running in the cloud.
-The sections below explore the key concepts and best practices for monitoring CPU and GPU performance on AWS.

 Understanding CPU and GPU Metrics